linuxuser0/demo_app/README.md

 demo_app
 --------

 A simple application made to do absolutely nothing.
-Code from [*Rails Tutorial*](railstutorial.org) by Michael Hartl.
+Code from [the Rails Tutorial](http://ruby.railstutorial.org) by Michael Hartl.